-Each classroom will limit sharing of community supplies when possible (e.g., scissors, pencils, etc.).
-If needed to share, these items will be cleaned frequently.
+Each classroom will limit sharing of community supplies when possible or will be sanitized after each use (e.g., scissors, pencil sharpener, pencils, etc.).
 Hand sanitizer and tissues will be available for use by students and staff.

 Each student will have his/her own iPad for instructional materials.
 Students will be trained in only using their own materials (paper/pencil).